apify-projects/apify-orchestrator/README.md

 ## Main features

-Most of the following features are opt-in: you can use just the ones that you need.
+Most of the following features are opt-in: you can use just the ones you need.

 - Automatic **memory management**: start a Run when there is enough memory available on the selected account.

+- Store the Runs in progress in the Key Value Store and **resume** them after a resurrection, avoiding starting a new, redundant Run.

 - Abort all the Runs in progress, triggered by the orchestrator, when the latter is gracefully aborted *(opt-in)*.\
   In this way, you have at your disposal a **kill switch** to stop all the Runs at once, for instance, to keep scraping costs under control.

-- Store the Runs in progress in the Key Value Store and **resume** them after a resurrection, avoiding starting a new, redundant Run.

-- Avoid to incur in errors due to **Apify API limits**.
+- Avoid to incur in errors due to **too large strings**, e.g., due to JavaScript or Apify API limits.

 - Log all the events that occur (a Run starts, finishes, fails...) in a format that is **easy to read and debug**.